Free Download · Version 2.3.0

 What browser data can be used as evidence in HR investigations?

 In an HR investigation browser review, the high-signal artifacts are visited URLs, search queries, downloaded files, browser session data, form-fill records and the browser timeline reconstruction.
 Visited URLs prove navigation, search queries reveal intent, downloads document data exfiltration, the browser timeline anchors when activity occurred.
-Sherlock Browser Viewer extracts all of these read-only and exports them via the Forensic Edition CSV.
+Sherlock Forensics Browser Viewer extracts all of these read-only and exports them via the Forensic Edition CSV.
 The full operational playbook is in our browser history evidence in HR investigation guide.

 Can I extract browser history from a forensic disk image?

 Yes, indirectly.
-Sherlock Browser Viewer reads from a live filesystem path, so the standard workflow is to mount the forensic disk image read-only (using OSFMount, FTK Imager, Linux losetup or similar) and point Sherlock at the mounted profile path.
+Sherlock Forensics Browser Viewer reads from a live filesystem path, so the standard workflow is to mount the forensic disk image read-only (using OSFMount, FTK Imager, Linux losetup or similar) and point Sherlock at the mounted profile path.
 The tool then enumerates chrome history, firefox history, edge history, bookmarks, downloads and extensions exactly as it would on a live system, with the disk image acting as the read-only source.

 How long does Chrome, Firefox or Edge keep deleted browsing history?